rhfeiyang/rhfeiyang/readme.md

 # Hi there 👋

-This is Hui Ren, an undergraduate student, majoring in Computer Science.
+This is Hui Ren, an CS PhD student @ UIUC

 And an exchange student at Massachusetts Institute of Technology (MIT) in Spring 2024.